Chip equipment stocks surge after strong Lam Research, ASML results

-SAN FRANCISCO Shares of semiconductor equipment suppliers surged on Wednesday after quarterly earnings reports from Lam Research and ASML Holding suggested a recent wave of spending by chipmakers was far from over.
+SAN FRANCISCO, April 19 Shares of semiconductor equipment suppliers surged on Wednesday after quarterly earnings reports from Lam Research and ASML Holding suggested a recent wave of spending by chipmakers was far from over.

 A major boost comes from memory chipmakers including Micron Technology, Samsung Electronics and Toshiba transitioning to 3D NAND, a new kind of flash memory technology.